utsavkarkee/photosync/docs/docs/guides/custom-locations.md

 The `thumbs/` folder contains both the small thumbnails displayed in the timeline and the larger previews shown when clicking into an image.
 These cannot be separated.

-The storage metrics of the Immich server will track available storage at `UPLOAD_LOCATION`, so the administrator must set up some sort of monitoring to ensure the storage does not run out of space.
+The storage metrics of the  Photosync  server will track available storage at `UPLOAD_LOCATION`, so the administrator must set up some sort of monitoring to ensure the storage does not run out of space.
 The `profile/` folder is much smaller, usually less than 1 MB.
 :::

 Thanks to [Jrasm91](https://github.com/wonderkidshihab/photo-backup/discussions/2110#discussioncomment-5477767) for writing the guide.